rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: The Kalman filter recursively estimates the state of a dynamic system from noisy observations, making it suitable for real-time applications.

+**Cost Function**: The cost function used in the Kalman filter is the Mean Squared Error (MSE) between the predicted state and the observed data.

 **Example**: Monitoring network traffic in real-time to detect sudden changes that may indicate a security incident.

 ##### Dynamic Linear Models (DLM)
 **When to Use**: Use DLMs for modeling time series data with dynamic relationships between variables.

 **How It Works**: DLMs use state-space representations to model time-varying relationships between the observed data and underlying state variables.

+**Cost Function**: The cost function used in DLMs is the Mean Squared Error (MSE) between the predicted state and the observed data.

 **Example**: Forecasting the impact of new security policies on the number of detected threats over time.